ryrych/vim-ctrlspace-site/_posts/2015-12-01-finding-bookmarked-projects.md

-Once you [added your first project to bookmarks][1], every time you start working on the project, after opening *Vim*, you have to select the project in *vim-ctrlspace*.
+Once you [added your first project to bookmarks][1], every time you start working on the project, after opening *Vim*, you have to select the project in *Vim-CtrlSpace*.
 Fortunately it’s a walk in the park!
 See below how easy it is:

 {% gist ryrych/c2d868449e4dcf18cdd1 %}